 \section{Extension of finite symplectic actions on irrational ruled $4$-manifolds}

-In this section, we mainly focus on the case where $(M,\omega)$ is an irrational ruled symplectic $4$-manifold with $b_{2}(M)=2$ and the base has genus $g \geq 2$.
-Suppose $f : M \rightarrow M$ is a symplectomorphism generating a $\mathbb{Z}_k$-action with $k>2$, which is homologically trivial.
-We will demonstrate that, in contrast to the case of $\mathbb{Z}_2$ case where exotic actions can occur, for $k>2$ homologically trivial $\mathbb Z_k$-actions extend to Hamiltonian circle actions.
-These results correspond to Theorems \ref{main2} and \ref{main2'} stated in the introduction.
+In this section, we mainly focus on the case where $(M,\omega)$ is an irrational ruled symplectic $4$-manifold with $b_{2}(M)=2$ and base genus $g \geq 2$.
+Suppose that $f : M \rightarrow M$ is a symplectomorphism generating a homologically trivial $\mathbb{Z}_k$-action with $k>2$.
+We will demonstrate that, in contrast to the case of $\mathbb{Z}_2$ case, where exotic actions may occur, any such $\mathbb Z_k$-action with $k>2$ extends to a Hamiltonian circle actions.
+This is Theorems \ref{main2} stated in the introduction.

 Before proceeding, we take a brief detour to recall some elementary facts about M\"{o}bius transformations of $\mathbb{CP}^1$.
 The key fact is that there is a canonical way to extend an effective $\mathbb{Z}_{n}$-action on $\mathbb{CP}^1$ that preserves its complex structure to an $S^1$-action on $\mathbb{CP}^1$ that also preserves the complex structure, which we now describe.